uragiristereo/compose-navigation-extension/README.md

 ### Notes

-- You also able use this wrapper in another navigation library that based on `androidx.navigation:navigation-compose` like [Accompanist Navigation](https://google.github.io/accompanist/navigation-animation/) or [Material Motion for Jetpack Compose](https://github.com/fornewid/material-motion-compose), just extend the `NavGraphBuilder.composable` and match the parameters requirement for the library.
+- You also able use this wrapper in another navigation library that based on `androidx.navigation:navigation-compose` like [Accompanist Navigation](https://google.github.io/accompanist/navigation-animation/), just extend the `NavGraphBuilder.composable` and match the parameters requirement for the library.
 - If you forget to include some arguments when navigating, it will automatically returns null when you get the data and prints the error in logcat without crashing the app.
 - You may get a destination not found error when navigating with a large data that totals about more than 100 KB from encoded route, consider navigate with a small data first (like ids) then get the large data from a local database.
 - If you have a question, feedback, or improvements get in touch with me on [Telegram](https://t.me/uragiristereo) or Discord `uragiristereo#2791`